JosephineNarvais/gametictactoe/README.md

 # gametictactoe
 Project Tic Tac Toe

-Description of Tic Tac Toe tutorial on youtube made biy JavaScript Academy.
+Description of Tic Tac Toe tutorial on youtube made by JavaScript Academy.
 A fun way of using three types of code for a friendly game of Tic Tac Toe.

 Technolgoies used is HTML, CSS, JAVASCRIPT